-The first few times you attempt to foam roll, especially if you’re particularly tight, this process will likely be quite uncomfortable so you may want to start with a low amount of pressure.
+The first few times you attempt to foam roll, especially if you’re particularly tight, this process will likely be uncomfortable so you may want to start with a low amount of pressure.
 As a rule of thumb, the more contact points you have with the ground and the roller, the less pressure you are going to feel on the muscles being worked.

-For less pressure: keep both feet on the floor and roll both sides at the same time wherever possible (ie. hamstrings, quads).
+Keep both feet on the floor and roll both sides at the same time wherever possible (ie. hamstrings, quads).

-For more pressure: lift your feet off the ground and try rolling one side at a time by crossing one side over the other and focusing on one area (ie. hamstrings, quads).
+Lift your feet off the ground and try rolling one side at a time by crossing one side over the other and focusing on one area (ie. hamstrings, quads).